Constellation-Labs/documentation-hub/validate/setup-guides/aws/create-ec2-2.md

   <title>Amazon Web Services (AWS)</title>
   <meta
     name="description"
-    content="Begin the process of building an EC2 instance to turn into a Constellation Node."
+    content="Begin the process of building an EC2 instance to turn into a Constellation Network node."
   />
 </head>